Tag Editor for Mac can help you clean up and organize the Music/iTunes library in just a few steps.

 Refresh Audio Metadata in Music and iTunes

-To make the Music reload its data, use the menu function File / Reload Music or keyboard shortcut ⌥⌘R. In the Reload Music window, select the entire Music library or particular playlist, and press the 'Continue' button.
+To reload the Music data, use the menu function File / Reload Music or the keyboard shortcut ⌥⌘R. In the Reload Music window, select the entire Music library or a particular playlist, and press the 'Continue' button.

-Note, when option Override Music database is on, the Tag Editor will transfer the metadata from audio files to the Music database by itself, without relying on Music/iTunes.
+Note that when the Override Music database option is enabled, the Tag Editor will automatically transfer metadata from audio files to the Music database, without relying on Music/iTunes.

-This option should be off when your intention is to keep your Ratings and Plays, for example, stored in the iTunes/Music database only and never syncing by iTunes/Music with the audio files.
+This option should be off when you intend to keep your Ratings and Plays, for example, stored in the iTunes/Music database only and never syncing by iTunes/Music with the audio files.

-This option should be on when you transfer tags from WAV files to the Music/iTunes, as Music/iTunes never reads metadata from WAV files.
+This option should be enabled when transferring tags from WAV files to Music/iTunes, as Music/iTunes does not read metadata from WAV files.

 Read More: How to refresh iTunes/Music database after making changes in Tag Editor? >>